daryl-g/mat-v2/README.md

 ## Dev notes:

+- v0.1:
-- v0.1: App will be deployed on Streamlit Cloud privately.
+    - App will be deployed on Streamlit Cloud privately.
 Idea for the future is to deploy it onto Google Cloud Run.
+    - App currently uses static Matplotlib vizzes as somewhat placeholders.
+Plan is to slowly transition to using Plotly for interactive and responsive vizzes.

 ---